Caterpillar food: plants in the Umbelliferae – the carrot family – including Queen Anne’s Lace, Parsley, Dill as well as native plants in that family.

 The eggs are laid singly – this one is on a dill leaf

-An early instar caterpillar – on Yellow Pimpernel (Taenidia integerrima)
+An older caterpillar – on Yellow Pimpernel (Taenidia integerrima)

 Black Swallowtail caterpillar – late instar – on Wild Parsnip (Pastinaca sativa)